cytomining/pycytominer/README.md

 ## Citing Pycytominer

-If you use `pycytominer` in your project, please cite our project.
+If you use `pycytominer` in your project, please cite our software.
 You can see citation information in the 'cite this repository' link at the top right under `about` section.